-Ana Clara Ferreira, 26, still owes the government for her student loans but has never used her degree in pedagogy.
-She entered a private college in 2010 thanks to a government subsidy known as FIES, expanded during 13 years of leftist Workers Party government that ended in 2016.
+She entered a private college in 2010 thanks to a government subsidy known as FIES, which was expanded during the 13 years of a leftist Workers Party government that ended last year.

 Ferreira settled for a low-paid job as an office secretary last month to pay off her debt.
-She says the job demands none of the skills she studied in college and she refuses to give up on finding work in her field.
+The job demands none of the skills she studied in college, she said, and she refuses to give up on finding work in her field.

 "It's very frustrating," she said of the job search.
-"I was even approved in a few selection processes but never called afterwards to take the job."
+"I was even approved in a few selection processes, but never called afterwards to take the job."

-There are still 2.5 million active FIES contracts, with about 20 billion reais (\$6.3 billion) per year in the program, according to the Education Ministry.
+There are still 2.5 million active FIES contracts, with about 20 billion reais (US\$6.3 billion) per year in the program, according to the Brazilian Ministry of Education.